 - Welcome to Fabulous Las Vegas sign.
 The sign is about 0.4 miles south of the southernmost entrance to Mandalay Bay (the southernmost casino).
 You can definitely not miss the picture here.

 - Fremont Street A pedestrian mall just outside the downtown casinos.
 There are multimedia shows displayed on a giant canopy over the street nightly.
-And it’s here where you will find the historical casinos and neon lights, including: Binion’s Horseshoe Casino, Golden Nugget, 4 Queens, THe Mint, Pioneer
+And it is here where you will find the historical casinos and neon lights, including: Binion’s Horseshoe Casino, Golden Nugget, 4 Queens, The Mint and the Pioneer.

-- World Class Circus Acts at Circus Circus, 2880 S Las Vegas Blvd, From 11.00 am, every half-hour.
-Aerialists, jugglers, acrobats and trapeze artists take the stage at the world’s largest permanent circus daily.
+- World Class Circus Acts at Circus Circus Hotel and Casino, 2880 South Las Vegas Boulevard, Daily from 11.00 am, every half-hour.
+Aerialists, jugglers, acrobats and trapeze artists take the stage at the world’s largest permanent circus.
 Free.

-- Sirens of TI at Treasure Island, 3300 S Las Vegas Blvd.
+- Sirens of TI at Treasure Island Hotel and Casino, 3300 South Las Vegas Boulevard.
 Shows are in the evening.
 Plan to arrive early as it is difficult to get a good viewing spot.
 Free.

-- Bellagio Fountains Every 15min at night, hourly in the afternoon on Saturday and Sundays.
+- Bellagio Fountains At the front of one of the most beloved casinos in Vegas.
+Every 15 minutes at night, hourly in the afternoon on Saturday and Sundays.
 Also, inside the casino is a wintergarden and a ceiling made of Bohemian glass.

-- Volcano show At the Mirage.
-Eruptions begin at 18.00 pm. and run every hour on the hour until 23.00 pm.
+- Volcano show At the Mirage Hotel and Casino.
+Eruptions begin at 18.00 pm and run every hour on the hour until 23.00 pm.

-- Flamingo Garden At the Flamingo.
+- Flamingo Garden At the Flamingo Hotel and Casino.
 Flamingos and exotic birds.

 -Monorail. $5 one way, $9 return and $15 for a one day pass.

--The tourist trolley service up and down the Strip and stops at various hotels, along with a stop at the Fashion Show Mall.
+-The tourist trolley service up and down the Strip stopping at various hotels along with a stop at the Fashion Show Mall.
 The fare is $3 or $7 for a 24 hour pass.
 Exact change is required in order to buy the tickets.

--Mandalay Bay Tram connects the Mandalay Bay, Luxor, and Excalibur for free.
+-The Mandalay Bay Tram connects the Mandalay Bay, Luxor, and the Excalibur Hotel and Casino for free.

--City Center Tram connects the Monte Carlo, Crystals, and Bellagio for free.
+-The City Center Tram connects the Monte Carlo, Crystals, and Bellagio hotels and casinos for free.

-On our case we were at the Stratosphere.
+In our case we stayed at the Stratosphere.
 What is good in this hotel is that when you stay with them, you can go up the Tower as many times as you wish, hence saving you some $12.
-The views from the top are the best ones you will get of the whole Strip so maybe it’s wise to think that you can even further save more money by staying with them.
-As for the rides on top, you need to pay them separately.
-It is, in any case, pretty simple hotel, don’t expect luxes but the casino is nice and quiet, perfect for a first timer person to learn how to play some games.
+The views from the top are the best ones you will get of the whole Strip so maybe it’s wise to think that you can even further save by staying with them at the same time than enjoying magnificent views.
+As for the rides located at the top, you need to pay them separately.
+It is, in any case, pretty simple hotel, don’t expect too high class but the casino is nice and quiet, perfect for a first timer person to learn how to play some games.